SystemsApproach/ops/preface.rst

 insights into testing and quality assurance were also invaluable.

-This book is still very much a work-in-progress, and we will happily acknowledge anyone that provides feedback.
+This book is still very much a work-in-progress, and we will happily acknowledge everyone that provides feedback.
 Please send us your comments using the `Issues Link
 <https://github.com/SystemsApproach/ops/issues>`__.
 Also see the
-`Wiki <https://github.com/SystemsApproach/ops/wiki>`__ for the TODO list we're working on.
+`Wiki <https://github.com/SystemsApproach/ops/wiki>`__ for the TODO list we're currently working on.

 | Larry Peterson, Scott Baker, Andy Bavier, Zack Williams, and Bruce Davie
 | October 2021